deependhulla/opensync/README.md

 Would try to find time to add more into this app.

+**
-**If you want to support DAVdroid, please consider [donating to DAVdroid](https://davdroid.bitfire.at/donate/) or [purchasing it](https://davdroid.bitfire.at/download/).**
+If you love this app, I would recommed you to support DAVdroid (the orginal app), please consider [donating to DAVdroid](https://davdroid.bitfire.at/donate/) or [purchasing it](https://davdroid.bitfire.at/download/).**

-Parts of DAVdroid have been outsourced into these libraries:
+Parts of OpenSync have been outsourced into these libraries (based on orginal davdroid):

 * [cert4android](https://gitlab.com/bitfireAT/cert4android) – custom certificate management
 * [dav4android](https://gitlab.com/bitfireAT/dav4android) – WebDAV/CalDav/CardDAV framework